kevin-ch-day/ScytaleDroid/docs/runbook.md

 ```
 This still exercises detector output and summary cards but skips all INSERTs.

+> Tip: The CLI no longer re-runs the permission-only detector pass after a full
+> analysis by default.
+Set `SCYTALEDROID_STATIC_REFRESH_PERMISSION_SNAPSHOT=1`
+> before launching the menu if you need the legacy behaviour.

+Device inventory snapshots captured via the **Device analysis → Inventory & database sync** menu
+are now persisted to the relational tables `device_inventory_snapshots` (snapshot headers) and
+`device_inventory` (per-package rows) in addition to the JSON copies under
+`data/state/<serial>/inventory/`.
+Use these tables for dashboards and joins instead of
+parsing the filesystem artefacts.

 ## 4. Validate the ingestion

 After each session run the SQL below (adjust `:session` as needed):